Andrew Green, Baron Green of Deddington: Other work

 He chaired Medical Aid for Palestinians (a British charity seeking to improve health care for Palestinians both in Palestine and in refugee camps) for three years.
 He was for 12 years a board member of Christian Solidarity Worldwide (a human rights organisation which speaks for Christians and others around the world who are suffering persecution for their religious beliefs).

 He was the co-chair of the lobbying group British Syrian Society, founded by President Assad's father in law Fawaz Akhras, until his resignation in 2011.
 He was re-appointed as Director of the Society in 2018.

 Awards

 He was appointed to the Order of St Michael and St George as a Companion (CMG) in the 1991 Birthday Honours and was promoted as a Knight Commander (KCMG) in the 1998 Birthday Honours.

 On 21 October 2014 it was announced that Sir Andrew Green was to be created a life peer on David Cameron's personal recommendation for Green's "proven record of public service."
-He was duly raised to the peerage as Baron Green of Deddington, in the County of Oxfordshire on 28 November 2014.
+He was duly raised to the peerage as Baron Green of Deddington, of Deddington in the County of Oxfordshire on 28 November 2014.
 Lord Green sits on the cross benches in the House of Lords.